learn-co-curriculum/map-state-to-props-readme/README.md

 Holy cow those last few lines are confusing.
 Let's see if we can understand them.
-Remember, that we have two goals here: (a) to only re-render our __App__ component when specific changes to the state occur, and (b) to only provide the slice of the state that we need to our __App__ component.
-So we will need (1) a function that listens to every change in the store and then (2) filters out the changes relevant to a particular component to (3) provide to that component.
+Remember, that we have two goals here: (a) to only re-render our __App__ component when specific changes to the state occur, and (b) to only provide the needed slice of the state to our __App__ component.
+So we will need (1) a function that listens to every change in the store and then (2) accesses the changes relevant to a particular component to (3) provide to that component.
 That's exactly what's happening here.
 Let's go through what is doing what.